Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Related Work

 \subsection{Copy-Paste Augmentation}

-The methods based on the foreground and background decoupling and recombination is mostly used in the field of dataset expansion and dataset generation to improve the generalization of the model.
-For example, McLaughlin N et al.\cite{mclaughlin2015data} proposed to extract the foreground of the target dataset and then fuse with the street background to reduce the bias of the datasets.
-Georgakis G et al.\cite{georgakis2017synthesizing} used the depth information of the scene and combined with foreground examples to explore semantic fusion in a given background image.
-Dwibedi D et al.\cite{dwibedi2017cut} used a variety of synthetic methods to ignore these subtle pixel artifacts and focus only on the object appearance during data generating.
-But this method has defects because it can not cover all possible synthetic methods.
-Tripathi S et al.\cite{tripathi2019learning} used adversarial learning to construct a task-driven synthesis network for foreground instance and background image synthesis.
-Liu S et al.\cite{liu2020novel} used the foreground instances and background images to generate pedestrian data and then cycGAN \cite{zhu2017unpaired} is utilized for style transfer to achieve pedestrian detection in different scenes.
-At present, the methods of the foreground instance and background image fusion mainly focus on the contextual semantic relationship of the foreground instance and background image\cite{mclaughlin2015data,georgakis2017synthesizing,gupta2016synthetic,tripathi2019learning}.
-In addition, these methods in Ref.\cite{dwibedi2017cut,liu2020novel,tripathi2019learning,ghiasi2020simple} focus on how to ignore these subtle pixel artifacts during the synthesis process.
-Compared with the methods in Ref.\cite{dwibedi2017cut,liu2020novel,tripathi2019learning,ghiasi2020simple}, the difference of our method is that the scale and position of instance in the background image remains unchanged.
-The carton instance is composed of multiple surfaces, so different combinations of the same surface can generate a new instance with different perspective and poses.
-Compared with the methods in Ref. \cite{dwibedi2017cut,liu2020novel,tripathi2019learning,ghiasi2020simple}, our method does not need to collect a large number of foreground instances with different perspectives and poses.
+The cut-and-paste methods\cite{georgakis2017synthesizing,dwibedi2017cut} have been used to enrich the datasets and improve the generalization ability of the model.
+At present, the cut-and-paste methods mainly focus on the contextual semantic relationship of the foreground instance and background image\cite{georgakis2017synthesizing,tripathi2019learning}, but the context relationship is complex, it is difficult to get the real context relationship.
+And these methods in Ref.\cite{dwibedi2017cut,tripathi2019learning,ghiasi2020simple} focus on how to ignore these subtle pixel artifacts during the synthesis process.
+Compared with the methods in Ref.\cite{dwibedi2017cut,liu2020novel,georgakis2017synthesizing,tripathi2019learning}, the difference of our method is that the scale and position of instance on the backgrounds remains unchanged and the occlusion and truncation relationship of the instance remains unchanged on the real backgrounds .
+And the carton instance is composed of multiple surfaces, different combinations of the texture can generate a new instance, so our method don't need to collect a large amount of foreground instances with different perspectives and poses only six texture images for each kind of carton.